Books with new Ghanada text

 This was the first time Robinson Crusoe Meye Chhilen appeared in a Ghanada anthology.

-Susequently Ghanada Samogro # 3, re-published all the entries from this volume.
+Susequently Ghanada Shawmogro # 3, re-published all the entries from this volume.

 Ghanada Toshyo Toshyo Omnibus, Ananda Publishers, 1983